 An additional benefit of this election is the treatment of dividends.
 Without the election, any dividend income paid during the vesting period is taxed at ordinary income rates.
 If the election is made, preferential dividend rates may apply.

 Despite the benefits, it is again important to keep in mind that there are risks associated with this election.
 As previously mentioned, the election cannot be reversed.
-If the stock price declines or the award is forfeited, the individual may end up paying more in taxes than would have been due otherwise.
+If the stock price declines or the award is forfeited, the individual may end up having paid more in taxes than would have been due otherwise.
 Additionally, if liquidity is an issue, deferral of all taxes until vesting means that the taxable event will take place at a time when shares can generally be sold to pay the taxes.
 If, however, the election is made prior to vesting, then the shares are not available for sale and the individual will have to finance the payment of the taxes through some other means.

 Another important point is this election can only be made on actual shares.
-Hence, this strategy is irrelevant for Restricted Stock Units and for some types of Performance Shares.
+Hence, this 83(b) election strategy is irrelevant for Restricted Stock Units and for some types of Performance Shares.

 Restricted Stock Units (RSUs)

 Another form of equity-based compensation similar to Restricted Stock Awards is the granting of Restricted Stock Units.
-While almost the same form of compensation as Restricted Stock, the difference is the grant is not actual stock, but rather, a “unit” that represents a certain amount of company stock.
+While almost the same form of compensation as Restricted Stock, the difference is that the grant is not actual shares of stock, but rather “unit” that represents a certain amount of company stock.
 Upon vesting, the employee receives either stock or cash as defined by the plan.
-In some plans, the employee can choose stock or cash.
+In some plans, the employee has the option of choosing stock or cash.

 The value of RSUs is tied directly to the price of the company’s stock.
 In the case of a dividend-paying stock, the RSU has no dividend rights.
-However, if the company decides it would like to pay a dividend on RSUs, the company has the ability to issue Dividend Equivalent Units (DEU), which allows the company to distribute additional RSUs equal to the amount of the dividend paid.
+However, if the company decides it would like to pay a dividend on RSUs, the company has the ability to issue Dividend Equivalent Units (DEUs), which allows the company to distribute additional RSUs equal to the amount of the dividend paid.

 Unlike stock options, there is no exercise with RSUs.
-Upon vesting, the individual simply receives shares or cash and will have a taxable event at that time.
+Upon vesting, the individual simply receives shares or cash, and will have a taxable event at that time.
 The tax due will be calculated on the FMV at vesting and is taxed as ordinary income.
 The vesting schedule for RSUs may either be time-based (i.e., at the end of a specific period of time) or performance-based (e.g., based upon achievement of corporate goals).
 Once vested, the person generally receives shares of the company or the cash equivalent (depending upon the rules of the plan), although some plans may allow or require deferment until a later date.